jspsych/jsPsych/docs/developers/plugin-development.md

 * [A `trial()` method](#trial) that accepts an `HTMLElement` as its first argument and an `object` of trial parameters as its second argument.
 There is an optional third argument to [handle the `on_load` event](#asynchronous-loading) in certain cirumstances.
 The `trial()` method should *either* invoke `jsPsych.finishTrial()` or should be an `async` function that returns a data object to [end the trial and save data](#save-data).
 * [A static `info` property](#static-info) on the class that contains an object describing the plugin's parameters, data generated, and version.

-### Templates
+## Plugin templates

-Plugins can be written in either plain JavaScript or in TypeScript.
-Template files for both [JavaScript](https://github.com/jspsych/jspsych-contrib/blob/main/templates/plugin-template-js/src/index.js) and [TypeScript](https://github.com/jspsych/jspsych-contrib/blob/main/templates/plugin-template-ts/src/index.ts) are available in the [jspsych-contrib repository](https://github.com/jspsych/jspsych-contrib/).
+Templates for plugins are available in the [jspsych-contrib](https://github.com/jspsych/jspsych-contrib) repository.
+Plugins can be written in either plain [JavaScript](https://github.com/jspsych/jspsych-contrib/blob/main/templates/plugin-template-js/src/index.js) or in [TypeScript](https://github.com/jspsych/jspsych-contrib/blob/main/templates/plugin-template-ts/src/index.ts).

+Additionally, `jspsych-contrib` offers guidance for either approach in its [`README`](https://github.com/jspsych/jspsych-contrib) file.
+It is likewise (for now) the exclusive home for CLI tools like `npm run new`, which we've built to help developers get started.
+Those relying on Typescript can then use the `npm run build` command to compile their `index.ts` code into Javascript files.
+Meanwhile, those templating directly in Javascript can run their trial code using the `trial()` method, as detailed below.

 ## Plugin components